 After surviving her own battle with alcohol, she had an awakening and began focusing her efforts and dedication on the recovery community and became a sober coach.

 Her motivation is to encourage and celebrate recovery by promoting its message of hope.
-She is the host of The Addiction Show (theaddictionshow.com), an online effort that reduces the marginalization and stigma that surrounds addiction and to help those that have a need find not only resources, but community.
+She is the host of The Addiction Show (theaddictionshow.com), an online effort that reduces marginalization and stigma that surrounds addiction and to help those that have a need find not only resources, but community.

 “By supporting and encouraging clients to achieve their life goals, within the context of long-term recovery, I get to see not only collectively, but individually, the benefits of recovery and their new lease on life.
 I cannot imagine doing anything more important than that.”

 Shema Carter-Hanks currently a Ph.D. candidate is a mental health professional with more than 8 years of experience in working with adolescents, youth, and adults with mental health & substance abuse disorders.
-She has dedicated her professional career to creating therapeutic relationships with clients with the intentions of empowering them and teaching to achieve attainable goals.
-Mrs. Carter-Hanks hold a Master’s in Mental Health Counseling and currently seeking licensure as LPCA candidate.
+She has dedicated her professional career to creating therapeutic relationships with clients with the intentions of empowering and teaching them to achieve attainable goals.
+Mrs. Carter-Hanks hold a Master’s in Mental Health Counseling and currently seeking licensure as an LPCA candidate.
 She has dedicated herself to being a mentor, lifecoach, and counselor to those that thrive and desire to change.
-She lives her daily life by the ACA Code of Ethics and strives to be an inspiration for the youth of today’s society teaching them to become tomorrow’s leaders.
+She lives her life daily by the ACA Code of Ethics and strives to be an inspiration for the youth of today’s society teaching them to become tomorrow’s leaders.

 Russia Robinson is currently a freelance writer out of Atlanta, Georgia.
 She holds a BA in English Creative Writing and American Literature from San Francisco State University and post graduate studies at Kennesaw State University in Technical Writing.
 With an extensive background in social services including youth mental health, behavioral counseling, and education, she has more than 10 years’ experience with helping young people achieve emotional and social well-being.
 As a writer, she promotes quality standards of care and evidence based, best practice approach to mental health.
 Creating articles, essays, and blogging, she educates others about the significance of mental health.
 This includes the impact mental disorders has on individuals and their families and approaches to treatment.